-Here are three type of visual content that can be very effective for tech brands for sales enablement, thought leadership, awareness and more.
+Here are five types of visual content that can be very effective for tech brands for sales enablement, thought leadership, awareness building, and more.

-A final word of advice?
-Allow room in your content marketing budget for good design.
-Even if that means creating less overall, but investing in a few pieces of high quality material.
+Allow room in your marketing budget for good design.
+Even if that means creating less overall, but investing in a few pieces of high-quality material.
 When it comes to effective content marketing, visually-compelling content can often mean more value for your target audiences and ROI for your brand.

 Looking to implement a content marketing strategy that includes eye-catching design?
 Drop us a line at: [email protected] to see how we can help you reach your content goals.